Robert Trimble: U.S. District Court for Kentucky

 Trimble was nominated as District Judge for the U.S. District Court for Kentucky by President James Madison on January 28, 1817.
 Confirmed by the U.S. Senate on January 31, 1817, he served for nine years, until his appointment to the Supreme Court of the United States in May 1826.

 Supreme Court

 Nomination and confirmation

 Trimble was nominated as an associate justice of the U.S. Supreme Court by President John Quincy Adams on April 11, 1826, to succeed Thomas Todd.
 Opposition to the nomination came from fellow Kentuckian, Senator John Rowan, whose states' rights views ran counter to positions taken by Trimble while serving on the circuit court that favored federal authority over state authority.
 The effort to stall the nomination failed, and Trimble was confirmed by the U.S. Senate on May 9, 1826, by a 27–5 vote.

 Tenure

-Trimble served on the Court from June 16, 1826, until August 25, 1828.
-During his Supreme Court tenure, Trimble generally agreed with the opinions of Chief Justice John Marshall.
-In a notable departure, he wrote the majority opinion in the case of Ogden v.
-Saunders; Marshall wrote the dissenting opinion in the case.
+Trimble served on the court from June 16, 1826, until his death on August 25, 1828.
+During his tenure there, Trimble generally agreed with the opinions of Chief Justice John Marshall.